danipindado/danipindado.github.io/_drafts/2017-02-13-evaluate-your-aerobic-capacity-with-the-ruffier-dickson-index.md

 What I like about the test: It is fast and easy.
 You can repeat the test every 4 weeks, and see how your fitness level evolves.
-The formula makes sense: you will have a bad fitness level if your `P_1` was too high (exercise caused a huge increase in HR), or if `P_2` is not close to `P_0` after rest.
+<div>The formula makes sense: you will have a bad fitness level if your `P_1` was too high (exercise caused a huge increase in HR), or if `P_2` is not close to `P_0` after rest. </div>

-What I don't like: the one fits all approach.
+<div>What I don't like: the one fits all approach.
 There might be fit people with higher than average HR values.
-Because their `P_1` is compared to a fix value, "70", they will have a higher (worst) `I_d` compared with people whose HR is average, even if they are not fitter.
+Because their `P_1` is compared to a fix value, "70", they will have a higher (worst) `I_d` compared with people whose HR is average, even if they are not fitter. </div>

 In the end, if you are beginning to exercise and want to know if you are fit enough for the task, talk to a doctor.
-But, if you are already excercising, checking once a while you `I_d` can give you an indication on how your fitness level evolves.
+<div>But, if you are already excercising, checking once in a while you `I_d` can give you an indication on how your fitness level evolves. </div>

 As usual feel free to contact me for questions and requests.